wyattscarpenter/gyatt/readme.md

 (spoiler: "tree" is git for directory (despite the fact that git history is... also a tree (technically, a DAG).
 After you know this, a lot of git things make a lot more sense. git subtree, for example.
 (Not that I've ever used git subtree.
 But at least I understand its man page now.))

+## contributing

+If you want to contribute to this project, first of all: thanks!
+Second of all, please note that your contributions will be released into the public domain under the license of this project.
+Third of all, note that you should probably use the full names of flags for commands, as this will save everyone a lot of time when trying to figure out what the command does. and, fourthly, note that I reserve the right to be a terrible maintainer, take a long time to review everything, and reject your very sensible changes because they aren't exactly precisely what I want for this project — or even just out of mere caprice!

 ## coda

 And remember the ancient wisdom: “a voluptuous charmer takes food; a scoundrel is cursed to dwell restlessly in strange places”.